After months on adapting Japan’s culture and lifestyle, I could finally share to you some my snaps I had from these past few months.

 September 3.
 I woke up and done my usual morning routine when I stumble upon a video passing in my Twitter timeline.
 And I never would have thought that PV of ツカメ〜It’s Coming〜 could change my fangirling experience.

 I am a Kpop fan who watches Produce 101.
 Every time they releases the theme song, I easily get excited and checks who might be my pick for this season however to my surprise, they didn’t caught me and I sometimes dropped in the middle of the show and wait for the debut group lineup.
-On the other hand, PRODUCE 101 JAPAN got me and become emotionally attached to the trainees and to my 1pick.
+Meanwhile, PRODUCE 101 JAPAN got me and become emotionally attached to the trainees and to my 1pick.

 Second day of our Golden Week trip.
 Karuizawa is an elegant resort town in Nagano Prefecture which is known for its various winter sports activities and hot springs.
 We chose this place to get an experience riding a shinkansen under the Tokyo Wide Pass (since Tokaido Shinkansen isn’t included in our pass).